Configuring the Sender Rewriting Scheme (SRS) on qmail

 We should have already created an SPF record for the control/me domain as well.
 If not, let's do it now.

-We can now restart qmail and test our SRS system.
+We can now test our SRS system.

 Testing